splunk/ta_cisco_webex_add_on_for_splunk/package/README.md

 ## Versions Supported

-  - Tested for installation and basic ingestion on Splunk 9.X and 8.2 for **CentOS** system.
+  - Tested for installation and basic ingestion on Splunk 9.X and 8.2.

 > Built by Splunk's FDSE Team (#team-fdse).